OUR ARTISTS

 TYLER AUSTIN, FOUNDING ARTISTIC DIRECTOR & CONDUCTOR

 Dr. Tyler Austin (He/Him/His) serves as Director of Bands in the F. Ludwig Diehn School of Music at Old Dominion University.
-He conducts the ODU Wind Ensemble and administers all aspects of the university’s concert and athletic band programs.
-He teaches wind literature and the undergraduate conducting sequence, mentors undergraduate conductors, and leads a graduate conducting studio.
+He conducts the ODU Wind Ensemble, teaches wind literature and the undergraduate conducting sequence, leads a graduate conducting studio, and administers all aspects of the university’s concert and athletic band programs.
+Dr. Austin maintains an active guest conducting and lecturing schedule on both the national and international levels.

-Dr. Austin works to redefine the role of the 21st-century wind conductor as Founding Artistic Director and Conductor of Newfound Chamber Winds (NFCW), an international ensemble of performers who come together to present concerts and educational outreach programs.
-A committed advocate of new music, Dr. Austin has commissioned and premiered over 40 works for winds.
-In Summer 2016 he founded the NFCW Composer Commission Project to fund the composition of original works for chamber winds and to produce professional recordings of these works.
+Dr. Austin works to redefine the role of the 21st-century wind conductor as Founding Artistic Director and Conductor of Newfound Chamber Winds (NFCW), an international ensemble of performer-educators.
+In 2016, he founded the NFCW Composer Commission Project to fund the composition of original works for chamber winds and to produce professional recordings of these works.
+He has since commissioned and premiered over 40 works for winds.
+NFCW hosts annual summer programs for composers, conductors, and performers – these three interwoven summer programs feature pedagogical clinics, performance opportunities, and coaching sessions with internationally-recognized conducting mentors and wind musicians.

 Dr. Austin completed a D.M.A. in Wind Conducting at Michigan State University under Dr. Kevin Sedatole.
 He holds an M.M. in Bassoon Performance from the University of North Texas under Professor Kathleen Reynolds, and a B.M. in Music Education from Susquehanna University.
 He is a member of the College Band Directors National Association (CBDNA), the National Association for Music Education (NAfME), and Phi Mu Alpha Sinfonia.
 He holds honorary memberships from Kappa Kappa Psi and Tau Beta Sigma.